 For a better VR experience, the Samsung Gear Gen 2 is a proper headset, so slightly more expensive, and works with some Samsung phones.
-Google’s Daydream is similar, but works with phones from a range of manufacturers.
+The Samsung Gear Gen lets you download apps and games from the Oculus Store.

 This type of virtual reality requires a console to work, which means it’s more expensive, but the graphics and sound are better, creating a more immersive experience.

 Virtual reality is a new technology, so there haven’t been many studies into its long-term effects on children.